josemarluedke/initjs/README.md

 <%= initjs_tag app_name: 'AppName', partial: true %>
 ```

-Now you will need call the Initjs initialize for the partial.
-Let's say we are using pjax for request the 'partial'.
+Then you'll need call the Initjs initialize for the partial.
+Let's say we are using pjax to request the 'partial'.

 ```coffee
 $('.pjax-content').on 'pjax:complete', ->